JanMiksovsky/blog/drafts/Zero-deps.md

 `;
 ```

-It’s a matter of taste, but I think the plain JS version is basically as easy to read, 100% standard, and requires no build step.
-Best of all, any intermediate JavaScript programmer can read and understand it — including future me!
+It’s a matter of taste, but I think the plain JS version is as easy to read.
+It’s also 100% standard, requires no build step, and will work in any JavaScript environment.
+Best of all, any intermediate or better JavaScript programmer can read and understand it — _including future me!_

 ## Zero dependencies

 I challenged myself to create this site with zero dependencies.
 That was mostly fine, but there were two places where I really wanted help:

 1. Converting markdown to HTML.
 I’d always taken for granted that one needed to use a markdown processor so I wasn’t sure what I’d do here.
 Most processors have a ton of options, a plugin model, etc., so they certainly feel like big tools.
-But at its core, the markdown format is straightforward _by design_.
-Some searching turned up the minimalist drawdown processor that does [the markdown-to-HTML transformation in a single file](https://github.com/adamvleggett/drawdown/blob/master/drawdown.js) through repeated regular expression and string replacements.
+But at its core, the markdown format is actually straightforward _by design_.
+Some searching turned up the minimalist “drawdown” processor that does [the markdown-to-HTML transformation in a single file](https://github.com/adamvleggett/drawdown/blob/master/drawdown.js) through repeated regular expression and string replacements.
 I copied that and [ported it to modern ES modules and syntax](https://github.com/WebOrigami/pondlife-zero-deps/blob/main/src/drawdown.js).
 2. Rendering a JSON Feed object as RSS.
 This is mostly just string concatenation but I didn’t want to rewrite it by hand.
 I copied in an existing [JSON Feed to RSS](https://github.com/WebOrigami/json-feed-to-rss) module I’d written previously.

 If I weren’t pushing myself to hit zero dependencies, I would just depend on those projects.
 But both of them are small; using local copies of them doesn’t feel crazy to me.